-Costas joined the boards of RGBM and RIBM in September 2020.
-He has over 30 years of insurance/reinsurance experience.
-He is an Independent Non-Executive Director at Hiscox Dedicated Insurance Fund Plc, Hiscox Ltd, Argus Group Holdings Limited and Gatland Holdings Jersey Limited.
-He joined PartnerRe Limited in 2002 and held a variety of roles until he stepped down from his role as President and CEO in 2015.
-In 2007, he moved to Zurich to become CEO of PartnerRe Europe and deputy CEO of PartnerRe Global.
+Independent Non-Executive Director In 2007, Costas moved to Zurich to become CEO of PartnerRe Europe and deputy CEO of PartnerRe Global.
 The following year he was appointed CEO of PartnerRe Global, assuming responsibility for all the support functions of the Global BUs.
-In 2002 as Group Chief Actuarial Officer, he was tasked with setting up and overseeing the group actuarial function.
-He began his career at Tillinghast-Towers Perrin (now Willis Towers Watson).
+In 2010 he was appointed President of PartnerRe group and nominated as group CEO with effect from 2011.
+Costas began his career at Tillinghast-Towers Perrin (now Willis Towers Watson).

-Costas is a Fellow of the Institute of Actuaries and a Member of the American Academy of Actuaries.
+Costas is a Fellow of the Institute of Actuaries.
 He has an MA Economics from the University of Cambridge.